Starcounter/Constructor/README.md

  - Please report any Starcounter related issues at (`Starcounter/Home`)[https://github.com/Starcounter/Home/issues] issue tracker.
  - Please report any Demo related issues in this repository issue tracker.

+ ## Limitation & Performance

+ - This demo app is designed for a single user usage.
+ - This demo app is not optimized and shall not be used for any benchmarking or performance references.